base-org/web/apps/base-docs/base-camp/docs/deployment-to-testnet/test-networks.md

 - **Testnet instability:** Testnets may occasionally face downtime or network issues, which can disrupt the testing process.
 While these events are relatively rare, it's essential to be prepared for such occurrences and have a backup plan, such as switching to another testnet or using a local development environment.

-- **Differences in network behavior:** Although testnets simulate the Ethereum mainnet environment, there might be subtle differences in network behavior, gas fees, or transaction processing times between the two.
+- **Differences in network behavior:** Although testnets simulate the mainnet environment, there might be subtle differences in network behavior, gas fees, or transaction processing times between the two.
 These differences could potentially impact the performance of your smart contracts on the mainnet.
 It's crucial to be aware of these discrepancies and make any necessary adjustments before deploying your smart contracts to the mainnet.

-- **Limited resources:** Testnet ether is generally available for free through faucets, but these sources might have daily limits or other restrictions on the amount of testnet Ether that can be obtained.
+- **Limited resources:** Testnet Ether is generally available for free through faucets, but these sources might have daily limits or other restrictions on the amount of testnet Ether that can be obtained.
 This limitation could affect your ability to perform extensive testing or carry out large-scale experiments on the testnet.

 ---

-## Popular Ethereum Testnets
+## Popular Testnets

-Several well-known Ethereum testnets have emerged over the years, each with its own set of features and benefits.
+Several well-known testnets have emerged over the years, each with its own set of features and benefits.

 ![Comparison of Test Networks](../../assets/images/deployment-to-testnet/testnet-comparison.png)